eragnms/Cosy-car/README.rst

   $ pip install .

-After installation it can be invoked with:
+After installation the script it can be invoked with:

   $ cosycar